jkkummerfeld/slate/tutorial/ner.md

 python slate.py -d anno-file-list.txt -t categorical -s token -o -c ner-book.config -l log.tutorial.ner.txt -sl -sm
 ```

+Note - if this crashes with a `list index out of range` error then you need to change the `(1,0)` part of the line above because your data has a blank second line.
+Change the first number to be a line that does exist.

 You will see that:

  - Any annotation in `example.annotations.adjudicated.txt` appears as a normal annotation.